Originally published on Jun 21, 2018, last updated August 15, 2022

 DUI defense attorney costs

-If you are convicted of a DUI offense, you will be required to pay court-ordered fines.
+These fines are typically determined by statute.
+Most states outline the fees associated with various offenses, so you can find out how much you will be expected to pay.
 These will vary by state and offense, and if you’re trying to regain your driving privileges, you may also have to pay other court fines.

 Save money on an attorney:

-If you’re unable to afford a private DUI attorney, a court-appointed attorney may be able to represent you at no additional cost.
-Typically, you will be able to request a court-appointed attorney during your arraignment (the first time you’re in front of the judge).
-Your eligibility is determined by your income, the severity of your case and your jurisdiction.
+You may be eligible to request a court-appointed attorney if you are not able to afford representation.
+The court-appointed attorney will provide representation at no cost if you meet criteria.
+Eligibility for a court-appointed attorney is determined by your income, the severity of your case, and your jurisdiction.
 Keep in mind you will likely pay higher court fees if you work with a court-appointed attorney.

 SR-22 insurance & increase premiums

 Most people believe SR-22 is a type of insurance.
 However, it’s a document you must have if you’ve been convicted of a DUI, caught driving without a license or had another serious driving violation.
-The SR-22 is often referred to a certificate of insurance.
-You will be required to obtain an SR-22, and your car insurance premiums will likely increase.
+The SR-22 is often referred to as a certificate of insurance.
+It proves that the driver has the appropriate amount of liability coverage required by the state, and is often provided to the state’s monitoring authority in order to regain driving privileges.
+Not only will you be required to obtain an SR-22, your car insurance premiums will likely increase.

 Save money on purchasing SR-22 coverage: